codefresh-io/docs.codefresh.io/_docs/new-helm/using-helm-in-codefresh-pipeline.md

 ## Helm setup

-In order to use Helm in your Codefresh pipeline you must do the following
+In order to use Helm in your Codefresh pipeline you must do the following:

 1. Create a Helm package for your application
 1. Add a Kubernetes cluster enabled with Helm/Tiller